Last Updated on November 10, 2022

 Sit on the ground with your legs extended in front of you and arms at your sides.
 Place hands on the floor next to your hips, fingers pointing towards your feet.
 Lift your hips as high as you can, aiming for a straight line from chin to toes.
 You may discover here that your shoulders aren’t as flexible as you thought; just take it slow.
 And, you know, try not to cry.

 Take your plank on the move by adding an up-and-down motion.
-Assume standard plank position on hands and toes.
-Slowly lower right arm down to your forearm then bring your left arm down as well so you are now supported by your forearms.
+Assume the standard plank position on hands and toes.
+Slowly lower your right arm down to your forearm then bring your left arm down as well so you are now supported by your forearms.
 Then place your right hand on the ground and begin to push your body back up, allowing your left hand to follow.
 Repeat, allowing your left arm to lead.
 Sing “Follow the Leader” to keep your rhythm.
 Ignore any weird looks at the gym; they’re just jealous.

 Start in a plank position and keeping your abs in tight walk your hands in towards your feet as you exhale.
 Quickly reverse the movement and walk your hands back to the plank position as you inhale to complete one rep.